 Dear diary, we fell apart…

-It also happened to be the first album reviewed by The Electricity Club on its launch in March 2010.
+It also happened to be the first album ever reviewed by ELECTRICITYCLUB.CO.UK on its launch in March 2010.
 But the Greco-Welsh songstress has since shed her wholesome brunette locks for what appears to be an ironic exploration into the world of the archetypal All-American blonde starlet with ‘Electra Heart’.

 “It’s an Ode to dysfunctional love”, Marina Diamandis said in her press release, “I based the project around character types commonly found in love stories, film and theatre, usually ones associated with power and control in love, as opposed to weakness or defeat.
 I guess it was a way of dealing with the embarrassment that, for the first time in my life, I got ‘played’.
 Rejection is a universally embarrassing topic and ‘Electra Heart’ is my response to that.
 It is a frank album”.

 Musically, the interim single and deluxe bonus track ‘Radioactive’ featured rave stabs and dance beats; it was a long way from the excellent unreleased sub-PET SHOP BOYS meets KATE BUSH ditty ‘Jealousy’ which had been revived for her ‘Burger Queen’ tour and was slated for inclusion on her second album.

 A number of high profile producers and writers such as Dr Luke who has worked with KATY PERRY and SWEDISH HOUSE MAFIA have been drafted in.
 ‘The Family Jewels’ main producer Liam Howe has been relegated to just two tracks on the main feature.
 Meanwhile Rick Nowells, whose credits include BELINDA CARLISLE, takes his place on four songs and the ubiquitous Greg Kurstin makes his presence known on three.